mchennig/RPA-SoSe2021-Team6/README.md

 related as well as for person related sanctions.

 ### Important Variables
-- `sanctionFile`: Path were the UN sanction XML file is stored
+- `sanctionFile`: Path were the UN sanction XML file is stored.
+This variable **must** be adjusted to match the robot's environment.
 - `IN: isIndividual`: `True` if a person should be checked otherwise `False` for organizations
 - `IN: country`: Name of the organization's country or person's nationality